GurmanPlayz/AH-Flip-Assist/README.md

 # AH-Flip-Assist
 This program that will recommend items to flip on the hypixel skyblock auction house.

+### please read!
 > This program uploads all AH data it finds to you local machine.
 This data will be used to help inprove the program.
+This means that the only way to improve the system is to keep a tab open in the background, preferebly in its own window, so the uploading messages will not be distracting.

+> This program will not be accurate at first and the "potential profit" will not be entirely correct unill a week has passed, so it is recomended to compleatly ignore the "potential profit" untill you have had this program running consitantly for at least 5-7 days.

-YouMUST allow pop-ups for the site `http://localhost:3000` for this program to work.
+> You MUST allow pop-ups for the site `http://localhost:3000` for this program to work.
 If your web-browser initialy blocks pop-ups, then change the permission to "always allow" and reload the page.

-> This program will not be accurate at first and the "potential profit" will not be entirely correct unill a week has passed, so it is recomended to compleatly ignore the "potential profit" untill you have had this program running consitantly for at least 5-7 days.

 # Instalation
 ## Step 1